 Human resource management involves quite a few lengthy processes.
 Similarly, financial teams also carry out time-consuming and repetitive tasks.
 Different departments must communicate and play their own role to complete the overall process.

-Digital process automation continues to optimise these type of dreadful but necessary tasks.
+The digital workplace and more specifically, digital process automation, continues to optimise these type of dreadful but necessary tasks.
 Ultimately, making your life easier at work.
 In addition, automating tasks can completely eliminate the use for paper.

 Don’t need paper for remote working!